schombert/Project-Alice/docs/contributing.md

 #### Programming (all in C++):

 Priority 1: We could use more programmers to help finish the UI.
 There are a lot of complicated tool tips and other detail work that more programmers, even relative novices, could make meaningful contributions to.
+The major work on the UI is currently wrapping up, so this may soon disappear as an on-ramp for new contributors.
 Priority 2: Making a cooler map.
 I am basically satisfied with the map as it currently stands, but maybe someone with the right combination of OpenGL experience and artistic talent could do something really cool with it.
 Priority 3: AI work.
-We aren't actually to the AI-writing stage quite yet, but we are getting close to it, and anyone with experience with that sort of work would be welcome to help with preparation and planning for it.
+We aren't actually to the AI-writing stage quite yet, but we are getting close to it (currently scheduled to start in July), and anyone with experience with that sort of work would be welcome to help with preparation and planning for it.
+Priority 4: General bug fixing and polish.
+We need people who are able to run the game to find bugs, both of the program-crashing variety and simply places where the rules of the game have been implemented incorrectly, and who are then able to find the causes of those issues and, ideally, fix them.

 #### Art: